-PUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessment is completed and is lodged in the office of the Board of Assessors, for exammation by all persons interested, viz.:
+DUBLIC NOTICE IS HEREBY GIVEN TO THE owner or owners, occupant or occupants of all houses and lots, improved or unimproved lands affected thereby, that the following assessment is completed and is lodged in the office of the Board of Assessors, for examination by all persons interested, viz.:

 List 2153, No. 1.
-Outlet sewer in One Hundred and and Fifty-eighth street to and through Road or Public Drive and One Hundred and Fifty-seventh street to Tenth avenue, with branches in Tenth avenue, between One Hundred and Fifty-sixth street and Kingsbridge road; in Road or Public Drive and Eleventh avenue (cast side), between One Hundred and Fifty-sixth streets, and in One Hundred and Fifty-sixth streets, and in One Hundred and Fifty-sixth street, between Tenth avenue and Road or Public Drive.
+Outlet sewer in One Hundred and and Fifty-eighth street to and through Road or Public Drive and One Hundred and Fifty-seventh street to Tenth avenue, with branches in Tenth avenue, between One Hundred and Fifty-fifth street and Kingsbridge road; in Road or Public Drive and Eleventh avenue (cast side), between One Hundred and Fifty-sixth streets, and in One Hundred and Fifty-sixth street, between Tenth avenue and Road or Public Drive.

-The limits embraced by such assessment include all the several houses and lots of ground, vacant lots, pieces and parcels of land situated on-
+The limits em'raced by such assessment include all the several houses and lots of ground, vacant lots, pieces and parcels of land situated on-